DWilcox02/BeeTrack/README.md

 7. User validation, allowing point updates after each "segment"
 8. Further level of abstraction from TAPIR
 9. Replace rhombus point initialization with circles
+10. Setup weight system for RANSAC to use
+11. CircleMovementModel for RANSAC Prediction and outliers

 ### Next Steps
 (Not necessarily in order of priority)
-- Setup weight system for RANSAC to use
+- Implement weight updates following RANSAC outliers
-    - Initially uniform weights
-    - Points need:
-        - Distance to QP
-        - Direction vector to QP
     - Develop basic weight calculation management
         - Inter-distance relationships from cloud points to query point
 - Refactor non-critical code